soonerfan237/cs5293p19-project1/README.md

 The --addresses command line argument will detect common address formats and redact them.
 I used regular expressions to look for series of numbers followed by a word (i.e. street name) and optionally followed by a word corresponding to the type of street (i.e. road, rd, st, way).
 Each address will be redacted and replaced with X's, maintaining spaces between words.

 The --concept command line argument will detect sentences that are related to the concept specified and redact the entire sentence.
 This argument can be used multiple times to provide multiple concepts to redact.
 This function uses nltk to find synonyms to the provided word and then find words similar to all of the synonyms.
 It will then redact all sentences that contain that set of related words.

+The code can be tested with the following command in the parent directory: pipenv run python -m pytest

+The testing code includes tests for each type of redaction operation that can be performed: names, genders, dates, addresses, phones, and concepts.
+I have set up example documents for each data type.
+Each document includes several types of potential formats for the strings I am trying to redact.
+This will confirm that the code redacts the strings it is trying to and does not redact other similar strings.
+For concepts, my code will test the redaction of 2 concepts: flood and report.
+I use two separate news articles for testing this.